uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/data_fitting/cubic.rst

   x \in \left[ x_i, x_{i+1} \right),

 .. math::
-  i = 1,\cdots , n-1.
+  i = 1,\dots , n-1.

-There are a lot of different types of cubic splines: Hermite, natural, Akima, Bessel.
+There are many different kinds of cubic splines: Hermite, natural, Akima, Bessel.
 However, the current version of DPC++ API supports only one type: Hermite.

 Header File